-Reliable Inventory Control and Reconciliation
+5.2.2 Reliable Inventory Control and Reconciliation

-Fuel off-loading stations have been upgraded so accurate fuel reconciliation can be performed.
+Fuel offloading stations have been upgraded so accurate fuel reconciliation can be performed.
 The MIDCOM Fuel Reconciliation Program is upgraded to ensure accurate and standardized fuel use/inventory control with an independent company providing a certificate of accuracy for each meter used.
-Updates are performed on the fuel database to reflect all current information.
-The overall outcome of the technological update is a fuel management system that will provide real-time fuel inventory management with gross volume inventory, density, fuel temperature and net volume for each storage tank at the Ekati Diamond Mine.
-Additional to controlling fuel distribution, bulk storage of lubricants is controlled through a locked and secured Lube Storage Facility.
-Only authorized personnel have access to the facility and control the distribution.
+Updates are performed on EKATI's fuel database to reflect all current information.
+The overall outcome of the technological update is a fuel management system that will provide real-time fuel inventory management with gross volume inventory, density, fuel temperature and net volume for each storage tank on the EKATI site.